 It's important that both the scorer and the timer stand together at the centre of the sideline.
 This ensures that there's always two pairs of eyes for if either of you gets so caught up in the excitement of the game that you forget to mark down a goal or keep track of time!

-During finals, the umpires allocated to your game will bring the scorecard, and return it to the office, so don't worry if you run out for finals.
+During finals, the umpires allocated to your game will bring the scorecard, and return it to the office, so don't worry about picking them up for finals.

 Before the game